- 29 Apr 2025

 Deployed: This status will show up for predictive models that are currently ready and deployed.

-Ready (Unstable): This status will show up once the generation of the predictive model completed but the model is unstable.
-A model may be unstable when it is based on a classification algorithm, and it is not able to predict all possible target labels.
+Ready (Unstable): This status will show up once the predictive model generation is completed, but the model is unstable.
+A model may be unstable when it is based on a classification algorithm and cannot predict all possible target labels.
 Quality measures for unstable models are not available.

-Deployed (Unstable): This status will show up for unstable predictive models that are currently ready and deployed.
+Deployed (Unstable): This status will show up for unstable predictive models currently ready and deployed.

-Failed: This status will show up when the generation of the predictive model failed.
+Failed: This status will show up when the generation of the predictive model fails.

 - Actions